ComSSA/www.comssa.org.au/index.md

 ></div>

 ComSSA is the club that supports computing, computer engineering, and networking students at Curtin University.
-We're based in the ground floor of the Bentley campus Engineering Pavilion, with our office located at room 215.104.
-During weekdays, committee members can also generally be found within the 314 level 2 labs.
+Our office is located at room 215.104 on the ground floor of the Bentley campus Engineering Pavilion.
+Most of the time, committee members can be found within the 314 level 2 labs.

 We provide a wide range of [events] and [services] for our members, such as